J-R-1/J-R-1/Data Visualization using Folium/README.md

 ## Data Source:

-1. San Francisco Police Department Incidents for the year 2016 (.csv file)
+1. San Francisco Police Department Incidents for the year 2016 - Incidents derived from San Francisco Police Department (SFPD) Crime Incident Reporting system.
+Updated daily, showing data for the entire year of 2016.
+Address and location has been anonymized by moving to mid-block or to an intersection.

-2. The respondents' interest in the different data science topics (.csv file)
+2. The respondents' interest in the different data science topics surveyed